-When you are injured in a motor vehicle crash while working for a non-subscriber employer, your claim for compensation is much more complicated than if your employer provides workers’ compensation benefits.
+When you are injured in a motor vehicle accident while working for a non-subscriber employer, your claim for compensation is much more complicated than if your employer provides workers’ compensation benefits.
 Workers’ compensation is a no-fault system entitling you to benefits regardless of who was at fault in causing your wreck.
 Your rights are very different when you work for a non-subscriber employer.

 Your non-subscriber employer is only responsible for compensating you for your injuries if his negligence caused your injuries.
 However, you only have to show that your employer was one percent negligent to hold him responsible for compensating you fully for your workplace injuries.

-What does this mean for a car wreck that happens while you are driving for your job?
+What does this mean for a car accident that happens while you are driving for your job?
 It means that you must prove your employer’s negligence in part caused your injuries to pursue a claim for compensation.
 When a negligent driver was the sole cause of the wreck, you may not have a claim against your employer and would need to solely seek compensation from the negligent driver.

 However, there are situations when an employer’s negligence could contribute to your injuries.
 You may be able to hold your employer responsible in situations such as these: